Altiimax/DevWebProject/doc/Specifications.md

 3. People can only ask to join public groups that are within a certain range (km) of their own town.
 The range should be automatically adjusted in function of the town's population density.

-4. A member can only be in 5 different groups simultaneously.
+4. A member can only be in 5 different public groups simultaneously.

 5. The website should only be focused on tools. (not cars, toys, ...)